When you’re leaving home for a while, moving or just want to take a weekend vacation, there’s a good chance you’ll bring your pet.

 - Your required pet carrier can’t be bigger than 19 x 14 x 10.5 inches.

 Of course, there are countless other, shorter-distance rail systems that allow pets on board, too.
-Just make sure to study your options, along with rules and regulations.
+Study your options, along with rules and regulations.

-Before making your reservation and hopping on board, decide whether or not train travel — or any long-distance travel — is safe for your pet.
+Before making your reservation and hopping on board, decide whether or not train travel — or, really, any long-distance travel — is safe for your pet.